JohnRising/stackup/apps/docs/docs/packages/paymaster/scripts.md

 ## Managing stake

-A paymaster must stake a blockchain's native token (usually ETH) to the `EntryPoint` contract in order to sponsor a wallet's `UserOperation`.
+A `Paymaster Contract` must stake a blockchain's native token (usually ETH) to the `EntryPoint` contract in order to sponsor a wallet's `UserOperation`.
 These commands are used to help manage the stake on a supported `EntryPoint`.

 ### `addStake`

-Adds stake to a paymaster contract.
+Adds stake to a `Paymaster Contract`.

-In order to consent to being a paymaster, you will need to send and lock an amount of ETH to the `EntryPoint` to be staked.
+In order to consent to being a paymaster, a `Paymaster Contract` will need to send and lock an amount of ETH to the `EntryPoint` to be staked.
 It can only be unlocked after a given time set by `unstakeDelaySec`.
 This action will also cancel any pending unlock.

 :::tip

-Use this command to initialize your account as a paymaster.
+Use this command to initialize your contract as a `Paymaster Contract`.
 If you are topping up your balance, use `depositTo` instead.

 :::